javierarce/bicimap/README.md

 # BiciMap

+🌍 Unofficial map of BiciMad stations.

+This is my attempt to make a more useful and nicer version of the [current BiciMad map](https://u.bicimad.com/mapa).

-🌍 Map of BiciMad stations. **This project is still in development.**
+**This project is still in development.**

 ### TODO

-- [x] Show spinner while the user position is being fetched
-- [ ] Show nearby stations
 - [ ] Add toggle to switch between modes (picking / leaving a bike)
-- [ ] Improve tooltips
+- [ ] Show nearby stations to a given station
-- [ ] Consider removing clusters
+- [ ] Improve tooltips (style and content)
 - [ ] Remove "Map with Me" legacy code
 - [ ] Save last position in the map
 - [ ] Add about page
 - [ ] Launch project

+### Done

+- [x] Show spinner while the user position is being fetched
+- [x] Remove clustering